UBIEEE/Getting-Started-2023/README.md

     This will create a branch on the remote repository with the same name as the branch you created locally.

 12. Now, go back to the GitHub page for this repository.
 You should see a notification that you have created a new branch.
 Click on the `Compare & pull request` button.
 This will take you to a page where you can create a pull request.
 A pull request is a request to merge your branch into the `main` branch.
 The `main` branch is the default branch for a repository.
-All repositories for Micromouse will have `branch protection rules` in place.
-In this context, a branch protection rule prevents someone from forcefully pushing code to the main branch without first undergoing a `pull request`, which is a GitHub feature that allows other members on the project to review your code before it becomes apart of the `main` branch.
+All repositories for Micromouse will have branch protection rules in place.
+In this context, a branch protection rule prevents someone from forcefully pushing code to the main branch without first undergoing a pull request, which is a GitHub feature that allows other members on the project to review your code before it becomes apart of the `main` branch.
 The `main` branch should only ever contain code that is working.
 Feature development and bug fixes should always be done in separate branches, and them merged in.
 You should (almost) __NEVER__ commit or push directly to the main branch unless you are working on a project by yourself.